 The chances are that you won’t have much experience to put on your CV, or to tell potential employers about if you haven’t had a proper job yet.
 All is not lost though as, with a bit of creative thinking, you can turn your experiences and things you do into transferable skills an employer is looking for.

-To make things easier for you we’ve created a tool to help you put together a professional CV.
-Just ll in the information below honestly, checking any details such as dates and spellings so that it’s accurate.
+To help you present yourself in the best way, we’ve created a tool to put together a professional CV.
+Just fill in the information below honestly – and check any details required, such as dates and spellings – so that it’s accurate about you.